crcn/tandem-old/README.md

 export const PeopleList = hydratePeopleList(enhance);
 ```

  The `hydratePeopleList` function is emitted by the `people-list` component at compile time, and it allows you to extend the functionality of the base component written in Paperclip (which is kind of necessary because Paperclip is intentionally "dumb").
 All components defined in paperclip files emit a hydration function.
 The basic API for the hydration function is `hydrateMyCustomComponent(enhancer, childComponentClasses)`.
-The first parameter higher order function that wraps around the base Paperclip component.
+The first parameter is a higher order function that wraps around the base Paperclip component.
 The second parameter allows you to inject child components.
 Suppose we have a `todo-list` component:

 ```html
 <component id="todo-list-item" [[property text]] [[property done]] [[property toggleDone]]>